barvian/thesis/paper.md

 	</li>
 	<li>
 		<h5>Immediate symptom relief</h5>
 		<p>This feature was self-explanatory; any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
-Fortunately, studies on CBT offer a wealth of relaxation techniques, so most of the work here was to decide which ones could most benefit from an interactive user experience, then realistically determine how many could be developed within the timeframe.
+Fortunately, studies on CBT offer a wealth of relaxation techniques, so the only work needed here was to decide which ones could most benefit from an interactive user experience, then realistically determine how many could be developed within the project's timeframe.
 The following exercises were eventually selected:</p>
 		<ol>
 			<li>Deep breathing</li>
 			<li>Calming scene (i.e. a video/image of a peaceful landscape)</li>